smasherprog/EqTool/README.md

 <h4>TO DO List EQTool</h4>
 <ul>
- <li>Pricing table data is too packed, expand to take up a min amount of space.</li>
  <li>Add code to detect pet and always show buffs for your pet.</li>
  <li>Add Timers to map and make icons movable.</li>
 <li>Tab under Mob info window for last few minutes of Random rolls ordered by highest to lowest. </li>